Accessory Exercises for Squats – Introduction

 To do front squats, rack and hold the weight across the front of your shoulders.

-Using a hip to shoulder-width stance, squat down as far as you can without rounding your lower back.
+Using a hip-to-shoulder-width stance, squat down as far as possible without rounding your lower back.

 Stand back up and repeat.